pkaig/Rotorflight-Docs/docs/Tutorial - Setup/motor-and-esc.md

 # Motor and ESC

-The *Motors* tab is used to configure the motor and ESC communications protocol as well as to provide the ability to test operation Depending on the selected ESC protocol and selected Rotorflight features, you might need to specify some other parameters as well.
+The *Motors* tab is used to configure the motor and ESC communications protocol as well as to provide the ability to test operation.
+Depending on the selected ESC protocol and selected Rotorflight features, you might need to specify some other parameters as well.

 Set the ESC protocol required for your ESC under *ESC/Motor protocol*.
 Usually this would be *PWM* or *DSHOT300*.